cchantep/dhek/README.md

 TODO

+## Integration

+Dhek template can be integrated with any platform supporting PDF and JSON.
+Indeed, template format is the JSON one.

 ### Template format

-Dhek templates are saved in JSON files.
-Struture is the following:

 ```json
 {